TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: The Dataset

 \subsection{Linking to Sources and Highlighting}

 \datasetname~is designed with extensibility in mind.
 Existing datasets such as TableInstruct \citep{zhang-etal-2024-tablellama}, DocStruct4M \citep{hu-etal-2024-mplug}, and \mmtab~\citep{zheng-etal-2024-multimodal} do not provide a clear reference to the original examples from which their instructions were derived.
 However, the absence of such pointers, makes reuse, modification, and augmentation difficult.
 Additionally, image-based datasets such as \mmtab~lack serialized table versions in text format, providing only rendered images as representations.
 To address these issues, each example in \datasetname~includes both the identifier of the original example and the identifier of the corresponding table from the source dataset.
 Identifiers follow a simple, human-readable format, and the released code provides a function to retrieve the original examples given their IDs.

-To support future extensions and new tasks, \datasetname~also provides serialized versions of its tables in HTML.
-For the tables successfully retrieved from Wikipedia, this HTML corresponds to the raw table object in the original HTML of the article.
-These tables can be rendered with their full visualization using Wikipedia’s official CSS stylesheets or through the rendering functions provided with our code.
-The remaining tables are either provided as HTML in the seed datasets or converted into HTML from their serialized representations.
+To support future extensions, TABLET also provides tables serialized in HTML.
+For tables retrieved from Wikipedia, this corresponds to the raw table object from the article’s original HTML, which can be rendered using Wikipedia’s official CSS stylesheets or the rendering functions included in our code.
+All remaining tables are either provided as HTML in the seed datasets or converted into HTML from their serialized forms.

 This feature is particularly useful in tasks involving cell pointing or highlighting.
 Prior work has shown that models can achieve competitive results by relying uniquely on highlighted values \citep{an2022cont, alonso-etal-2024-pixt3}.
 We also observed in our experiments that as long as highlighted cell values are mentioned in the prompt, models are able to perform the task (e.g., Column Type Annotation, Entity Linking, Relation Extraction, FeTaQA, and ToTTo) regardless of the table provided.
-In other words, the model learns to ignore the table during training, which can be detrimental for tasks requiring genuine table understanding.
 We mitigate this, by exploiting the HTML serialization to directly locate the highlighted cells in the source tables.
 By cross-referencing the highlighted spans from the seed datasets with the actual table content, we generate versions of the tables with explicit highlights while preserving the original visual features.